Mina-N/TopicModeling-NINR/README.md

 # TopicModeling-NINR

 ## Overview
-You are currently on the 'awardedNINR19_noSA_iter3' branch.
-This branch was created off of the 'awardedNINR19_compPythonR_iter2' branch to produce topic groupings from abstract and title text of NINR grants that were awarded in 2019.
-This branch excludes specific aims from the analysis.
+You are currently on the 'awardedNIA19_iter1' branch.
+This branch was created off of the 'awardedNINR19_noSA_iter3' branch.
+It has been modified to create topic models from grant applications for the National Institute of Aging in 2019.

 ## Pre-Installation Instructions
 * Install the package manager pip on your local machine.